 3) He is the first Sheriff of Los Angeles County with no previous senior law enforcement command experience since 1921 when William I. Traeger became sheriff.
 When Traeger was appointed sheriff that year by the Board of Supervisors (replacing, incidentally, John C. Cline), he had served as an Army officer, college football coach, deputy sheriff, Deputy U.S. Marshal and Deputy Clerk of the California Supreme Court, but never in any senior law enforcement role.
 Since Traeger, new sheriffs in Los Angeles County had previously been either an undersheriff (Eugene Biscailuz, Peter Pitchess, Sherman Block), a chief deputy (Lee Baca) or a large-city police chief (Jim McDonnell).
 For his part, Villanueva retired from the Los Angeles County Sheriff’s Department at the rank of lieutenant, commanding no more than, perhaps, 40 deputies.

 Villanueva’s historic victory will likely be analyzed for years to come and some say that it reflected how voters felt about McDonnell’s efforts to clean up the scandal-plagued Sheriff’s Department.
 That may have been a factor, but Villanueva's strong grassroots campaign (particularly in Latino communities) also resulted in a large number of supportive last-minute voters.
-McDonnell raised eight times more campaign money than did Villanueva and a who’s who list of endorsements from the political and media establishment in Los Angeles County.
-Villanueva, on the other hand, drew from California blowback against Republicans and shifting views of what is effective "law and order."
+McDonnell raised eight times more campaign money and a who’s who list of endorsements from the county's political and media establishment.
+Villanueva, on the other hand, drew from blowback against Republicans in California and shifting views of what is effective "law and order."
 He made the effort to reach out and connect with Los Angeles County’s enormous but often overlooked Latino community.
 He received strong support from the powerful Association of Los Angeles Deputy Sheriffs (ALADS), the union representing rank-and-file deputies, which independently spent $1.3 million dollars for mailers in support of Villanueva.
 Unfortunately, Villanueva’s success is almost immediately colored by an allegation of “straw donor” campaign contributions (an illegal effort to circumvent limits on personal political contributions) orchestrated by a Villanueva business supporter (the Los Angeles County District Attorney’s Office is looking into the allegation).
 To be fair, the allegation is against a supporter, not the Villanueva campaign itself.
-However, Villanueva declined to return the questionable donations, casting a troubling shadow on his political intuition even before assuming office.
+However, Villanueva declined to return the questionable donations, casting a troubling shadow on his political intuition, even before assuming office.

 Villanueva assumed the job with no senior command experience of his own, as did his long-ago predecessor, Sheriff Traeger.
-Unlike Traeger, however, who initially oversaw perhaps 100 employees when becoming sheriff, Villanueva faces a steep learning curve to effectively command the 20,000 employees of the largest and most challenging sheriff's department and jail system in the United States.
-Immediately upon becoming sheriff, Villanueva relieved and replaced most of the Sheriff's Department senior commanders.
-As dramatic a transition as that was, what is most concerning is his stated intention to dismiss the department's two constitutional policing advisors.
-Their purpose is to serve as non-law enforcement advisors to the sheriff on dealing ethically and legally with deputies who misbehave.
-The deputies's union, which threw their weight behind Vilanueva's campaign, wants these advisors gone.
-Such a move, however, is setting off alarm bells among those fighting abuse and lack of accountability in the Los Angeles County Sheriff's Department.
+However, unlike Traeger, who initially oversaw perhaps 100 employees when becoming sheriff, Villanueva faced a steep learning curve to effectively command 20,000 employees of the largest and most challenging sheriff's department and jail system in the United States.
+Immediately upon becoming sheriff, Villanueva relieved and replaced most of the Sheriff's Department senior commanders, ordering ranking officers to humiliatingly remove their insignia of rank from their uniforms until he reviewed and approved their status.
+As dramatic a transition as that was, what was most concerning was his stated intention to dismiss the department's two constitutional policing advisors.
+Their purpose was to serve as non-law enforcement advisors to the sheriff on dealing ethically and legally with deputies who misbehave.
+The deputies's union, which threw their weight behind Vilanueva's campaign, wanted those advisors gone.
+Such a move, however, set off alarm bells among those fighting abuse and lack of accountability in the Los Angeles County Sheriff's Department.